Industrial Engineering Lab (UTM)

 Where N = the number of readings to be determined

-n = the number of readings in taken in preliminary study
+n = the number of readings in taken in preliminary studyx = the reading

 5. Calculate the average rating.